confluentinc/tableflow-terraform-demo/README.md

 - [ ] Allow for configurability of what resources get launched / which don't.

 ## Contributing
-If you would like to contribute to this project, please submit a PR.
+If you would like to contribute to this project, please submit a PR, and e-mail the author directly with questions.